opengauss-mirror/docs/content/en/docs/Quickstart/creating-the-required-user-account-and-configuring-the-installation-environment.md

 8. To ensure successful installation, check whether the values of  **hostname**  and  **/etc/hostname**  are the same.
 During preinstallation, the host name is checked.
 9. Execute  **gs\_preinstall**  to configure the installation environment.
 If the shared environment is used, add the  **--sep-env-file=ENVFILE**  parameter to separate environment variables to avoid mutual impact with other users.
 The environment variable separation file path is specified by users.
     -   Execute  **gs\_preinstall**  in interactive mode.
-During the execution, the mutual trust between users  **root**  and between openGauss users is automatically established.
+During the execution, the mutual trust between users  **root**  and between clusteropenGauss users is automatically established.

         ```
         ./gs_preinstall -U omm -G dbgrp -X /opt/software/openGauss/clusterconfig.xml
         ```

-        **omm**  is the database administrator \(also the OS user running the openGauss\),  **dbgrp**  is the group name of the OS user running the openGauss, and  **/opt/software/openGauss/clusterconfig.xml**  is the path of the openGauss configuration file.
-During the execution, you need to determine whether to establish mutual trust as prompted and enter the password of user  **root**  or the openGauss user.
+        **omm**  is the database administrator \(also the OS user running the clusteropenGauss\),  **dbgrp**  is the group name of the OS user running the clusteropenGauss, and  **/opt/software/GaussDB\_KernelopenGauss/clusterconfig.xml**  is the path of the clusteropenGauss configuration file.
+During the execution, you need to determine whether to establish mutual trust as prompted and enter the password of user  **root**  or the clusteropenGauss user.

     -   If the mutual trust between users  **root**  cannot be created, create the  **omm**  user, perform local preinstallation on each host, and manually create the mutual trust between openGauss users.
 If the  **-L**  parameter is specified during preinstallation, manually write the mapping between the host names and IP addresses of all nodes to the  **/etc/hosts**  file of each host before preinstallation, add  **\#Gauss OM IP Hosts Mapping**  to the end of each mapping.
         1. Run the following command to configure the installation environment: